shjang1007/loan-widget/README.md

 ### Responsive Design

   Used Flexbox to make the app more responsive.
-  Also implemented break point using `@media` query to change the outlook of the page.
+  Also implemented break point using `@media` query.

   <img src="./public/img/responsive-design.gif" alt="new-story"/>